 d.
 Assignment of Income

-A legally assignable payment (see SI 01120.201J.1.c. for what is not assignable), that is assigned to a trust, is income for SSI purposes unless the assignment is irrevocable.
+A legally assignable payment (see SI 01120.201J.1.c. for what is not assignable), that is assigned to a trust/trustee, is income for SSI purposes unless the assignment is irrevocable.
 If the assignment is revocable, the payment is income to the individual legally entitled to receive it.

 2. Trust Principal Is a Resource--Revocable Trust